nf-core/rnasplice/docs/usage.md

 #### Event Calculation

-Events are calculated from the annotation. `--pool_genes` should be set to `true` when creating ioe/ioi from annotations that are not loci-based, and it is also advisable to use with Ensembl and Gencode annotations.
+Events are calculated from user specified annotation files (e.g. GTF files).
+The parameter `--pool_genes` should be specified when creating ioe/ioi from annotations that are not loci-based.
+It should be noted that SUPPA advises users to utilse Ensembl and Gencode annotations to reduce errors at this stage of the analysis.

-The `--local_events` parameter requires a space separated list of events to generate from the following list:
+The `--local_events` parameter requires users to choose the type of events to focus analysis on.
+They can be any (or all) from the following list (e.g. `--local_events SE SS MX RI FL`):

 - SE: Skipping exon (SE) events
 - SS: Alternative 5' (A5) and 3' (A3) splice sites (it generates both)